genmeblog/advent-of-code-2018/README.md

 # advent-of-code-2018

-Personal goals: no loop/recur, no mutation/atoms, no custom types, no external libs
+Personal goals: no loop, no mutation/atoms, no custom types, no external libs